..

 Which bike did you use for this trip (type of bike, development, wheels, tyres)?

-For the first time I had a real travel bike that I had just bought for myself (made by François Coponet of Cycles Itinérances (http://cycles-itinerances.fr/), a framer who lives in Mousson in the East of France) with 27.5 inch wheels.
+For the first time, I had a real touring bike that I had just bought for myself (made by François Coponet of Cycles Itinérances (http://cycles-itinerances.fr/), a frame builder who lives in Mousson in eastern France) with 27.5-inch wheels.

-Before I used to ride my old 26" mountain bike.
-With a loaded bike you should plan a mountain bike development.
-It's a lot of climbing anyways, and the roads are mostly rough tracks.
+But before that, I used to ride my old 26-inch mountain bike.
+Plan for mountain bike gearing with a loaded bike.
+In any case, there are a lot of climbs, and the roads are mostly difficult trails.

-Choose reinforced tyres!
-The roadsides are littered with pieces of vodka bottles thrown from the cars 🙁 For my part, I chose Schwalbe world marathon.
-Only one puncture ( a piece of cable that managed to break through).
+Choose reinforced tires!
+The roadsides are littered with pieces of vodka bottles thrown from cars 🙁 For me, itchose Schwalbe Marathon Mondial tires.
+I only had one flat tire (a very thin piece of cable very thin wire that managed to pierce the tire).

-I had cable disc brakes and a rollhoff hub, very comfortable for this kind of trip (you can shift gears when you are standing still), but before that I used to ride hydraulic brakes and classical derailleurs.
+I had cable disc brakes and a Rollhoff hub, which were very comfortable for this type of trip (you can change gears while when stationary), but before that I rode with hydraulic brakes and conventional derailleurs.

 I saw on your pictures that you don't have automatic pedals: why?

 Because it's not versatile enough.
-With trail shoes I can ride and walk comfortably.
-Sometimes, it happens that you have to push the bike for a long time.
-You can also choose to put it down and go for a walk in the mountains.
-I had a pair of sandals to wade rivers (and to ventilate my feet when it was very hot) and a pair of trail shoes. that covered all situations.
+With trail shoes, I can ride and walk comfortably.
+Sometimes you have to push your bike for a long time.
+You can also choose to put it down and go walk in the mountains.
+I had a pair of sandals for crossing fords (and to air my feet when it was very hot) and a pair of trail shoes, which covered all situations.

 What accessories did you have on your bike?

-A hiking stick with a coloured ribbon stretched across the back panniers to keep cars out of the way!
-(I also use it as a kickstand by blocking the brakes with velcro).
+A hiking stick with a colored ribbon tied across the rear panniers to keep cars away!
+(It also serves as a kickstand by locking the brakes with Velcro).

-Kyrgyz road driving is quite deplorable.
-They have no notion of safe distances for overtaking bicycles (they are much more comfortable overtaking horses).
-Keeping vehicles at a distance is also a matter of safety ...
+Driving in Kyrgyzstan is pretty awful.
+They have no idea of safe distances for passing a bicycle (they are much more comfortable overtaking horses).
+Keeping vehicles a little is also a matter of safety...

 A mirror is great too, unfortunately I had broken mine at the start of the trip.
 The bell was only ever used to amuse the kids.

-I also had a hub dynamo so I could charge my phone, my booklamp , my UV virus filter and my electric lamps (I recharged thanks to the very reliable USB2BYK made by a small French company ( http://www.eurecart.fr/ )
+I also had a hub dynamo so I could recharge my phone, my e-reader, my anti-virus UV filter, and my electric lamps (I recharge using the very reliable USB2BYK manufactured by a small French company ( http://www.eurecart.fr/ ).

 That said, in Iceland the hub dynamo provided most of the electrical production (one phone charge per day) and the solar panel was anecdotal.
 Whereas in Kyrgyzstan the very present sun was almost entirely sufficient to recharge everything.